thoughtbot/dns/book/chapters/registering-a-new-domain.md

 #### Privacy vs legal concerns

 We may not want to put that information on the internet, which is understandable.
-You could use non-personal email addresses, PO boxes, and fake phone numbers, but that sounds like a lot of work for a simple domain name.
+We could use non-personal email addresses, PO boxes, and fake phone numbers, but that sounds like a lot of work for a simple domain name.
 Many registrars offer what's called WHOIS privacy where they will list obscuring information such as _their_ contact info instead.
 This can be a nice alternative.
 One disadvantage is that this info can be used to determine who has rights to a domain, so if our info isn't there, it can be harder to prove that we own it.

 For example, there was a registry which shut down because of corrupt leadership.
 One owner spent thousands of dollars of customer money on liposuction, escorts, and a chihuahua.
 As ridiculous as that sounds customers who had WHOIS privacy enabled couldn't prove that they had rights to their domains as the site slowly imploded.
 This is a worst case scenario, but it's important to be aware of the potential tradeoffs of WHOIS privacy.